Where is your training facility located?

 I specialize in all aspect of pitching - both the mental and physical side.
 Presently, I work with athletes via private pitching lessons, online pitching lessons, college placement coaching, and 1:1 consultations for the mental side of the game.
 However, when you've been around the game as long as I have, you get pretty knowledgable about all aspects.
 If you or your child is interested in hitting, catching, or fielding the coaches at the DBI-Pitching Easy facility would love to help.
 Feel free to contact me to learn more.

 Pitch Stix are a simple and effective baseball training tool created to help develop proper arm action, flexibility, core strength, and of course, a nasty curveball.
 I've developed the Pitch Stix over the last 15 years or so.
 The first concept was literally 3 baseballs taped together, which I used to help pitchers feel the tumbling effect of a curveball.
 Eventually, I been able to (with help) bring it to the point where it's engineered with durable materials and all the pitchers I work with use it in some form.
 Today, Pitch Stix come in different varieties to serve different purposes.
 There are: the softball Pitch Stix, Standard Baseball Pitxh Stix, the Pitch Stix Slider (for curveballs) and the weighted Pitch Stix (for rotator cuff, grip, and core strength).
-If you're interested in purchasing a set, let me know.
-Online shop coming soon.
+Shop Pitch Stix here

 Can you help me learn how to throw a curveball?

 Ah, the curveball, a formidable pitch in any arsenal.
 The short answer is — yes, absolutely.
 The long answer is — still yes, with the added fact that it takes time and practice to truly command your curveball.
 With the right approach, mechanics, and consistency I can help develop not just a curveball, but your curveball — a pitch that works with who you are as a pitcher and what other types of pitches you throw.
-Check out this quick video from years ago where I talk about a simple, yet important change your hand needs to make when throwing a curveball.
+Get in touch or purchase a pitching lesson pack to start working together.
+And in the meantime, check out my post on How to Throw a Curveball.

 Can both of my kids come take lessons together?